HannaStselmashok/bellabeat-project/README.md

 2. Prepare phase

-The data (CSV files) was downloaded to my computer.
+In order not to damage the original datasets (CVS files), I was downloaded them to my computer for further analysis.
 After inspection of tables I realised that files with weight and heartrate have too small sample (8 and 7 users).
 So I didtn't use them in my analysis.
 The next step was to implement right formats for data (date, numbers, etc.)
 Since the dataset are not very big I decided to use excel for cleaning and analysis and Tableau for visualization.